shrivatsam13/portfolio/README.md

-# Software Engineer
+# Analyst
-Passionate software engineer eagerly looking for opportunities to apply my skills in a dynamic team environment and make a meaningful impact while contributing to innovative projects.
+MBA lad with proficiency in Finance & HR with background in Fullstack development eagerly looking for opportunities to apply my skills in a dynamic team environment and make a meaningful impact while contributing to innovative projects.

 ## Technical Skills
-**Java, Python, SQL, Angular, MongoDB, SpringBoot, GIT.**
+**Excel, Powerpoint, Java, Python, SQL, Angular, MongoDB, SpringBoot, GIT.**

 ## Tools
 **IntelliJ, VScode, GitHub, MySQL, Postman, Docker.**